ParthPrajapati43/OS-Algorithms/README.md

 # OS-Algorithms-with-WebD
-Website demonstrationg the working of various Operating System Algorithms.
+Website demonstrating the working of various Operating System Algorithms.